mKeRix/room-assistant/docs/integrations/bluetooth-classic.md

 [See here for the original issue context where this was discussed.](https://github.com/mKeRix/room-assistant/issues/178)

+### Apple Watch not being detected

+Try to pair your Apple Watch to a Bluetooth device such as headphones/speakers first, then add it to room-assistant for detection.
+You may unpair the peripheral after the watch has been detected by room-assistant.

 ## Settings

 | Name            | Type                                         | Default | Description                                                  |